FOR IMMEDIATE RELEASE: February 15, 2012

 Shelly Angers, N.H.
 Department of Cultural Resources

-Principles of Historic Preservation: This course provides a foundation to historic preservation, focusing on principles and theories pertaining to preservation and restoration practices; recognition of architectural periods, styles and construction methods in the context of the evolution of cultural landscapes; the definition of significance and integrity in buildings and districts; strategies by which buildings and their settings have been preserved and used; and methods of reading and interpreting the cultural environment.
-Taught entirely online by Liisa Reimann, adjunct graduate faculty at Plymouth State University.
+Principles of Historic Preservation.
+This course provides a foundation to historic preservation.
+The course will focus on principles and theories pertaining to preservation and restoration practices; recognition of architectural periods, styles and construction methods in context of the evolution of cultural landscapes; the definition of significance and integrity in buildings and districts; strategies by which buildings and their settings have been preserved and used; and methods of reading and interpreting the cultural environment.
+This course is taught entirely online by Liisa Reimann, historic preservation consultant.
 3 credits.
-Online sessions begin March 1 and end June 30.

 For more information about Plymouth State University’s Certificate in Historic Preservation program, visit www.plymouth.edu/graduate/siteindex/#h and click on “Historic Preservation Certificate” or contact Dr. Stacey Yap, program coordinator, (603) 535-2333, firstname.lastname@example.org.

 New Hampshire's Division of Historical Resources, the “State Historic Preservation Office,” was established in 1974.
 The historical, archaeological, architectural, engineering and cultural resources of New Hampshire are among the most important environmental assets of the state.
 Historic preservation promotes the use, understanding and conservation of such resources for the education, inspiration, pleasure and enrichment of New Hampshire’s citizens.
 For more information, visit us online at www.nh.gov/nhdhr or by calling (603) 271-3483.